 You must complete your Application for Music Audition (Required!):

 To gain priority consideration, submit your UNC Asheville General Application for Admission.

 Prepare for your in-person audition.
 Video auditions are allowed if you cannot attend in person.
 Please contact Professor Carolina Perez to make arrangements.

 Approximately 10 minutes of material should be prepared according to the requirements below.
 Applicants for any of our three degree programs may follow either the classical or jazz/contemporary guidelines, or a blend of the two.

 - One or more letters of recommendation specific to music

 - Resume or C.V. detailing musical industry experience

-November candidates will receive email notice on Tuesday, November 10th of their live video conference timeslot.
-January candidates will receive this notification on Tuesday, January 19th.
+November candidates will receive email notice on Tuesday, November 8th of their in-person audition or live video conference time slot and location.
+January candidates will receive this notification on Tuesday, January 24th.

 Music Theory and Piano Placement